aabilio/url-shortener/README.md

  $ npm run lint
 ```

-4. You need mysql database running (but it is easy to use another option).
+4. You need a mysql database running (but it is easy to use another option).
 You need to provide the application the connection paramaters [editing app.js](https://github.com/aabilio/url-shortener/blob/master/app.js#L17 "editing app.js") (or setting properly the enviroment vars on your system):
 ```javascript
 const DATABASE_TYPE = process.env.DATABASE_TYPE || 'mysql'
 const DATABASE_HOST = process.env.DATABASE_HOST || 'localhost'